 What Xerava is used for

-Xerava is used to treat adultswith a complicated infection in the abdomen.
+Xerava is used to treat adolescents from the age of 12 years weighing at least 50 kg, and adults, with a complicated infection in the abdomen.

 2. What you need to know before you are given Xerava